 Most of the time, the PC is the best place to find a great gaming headset.
 It’s the platform where you can spend more on nearly infinite incremental improvements to quality, in both visual fidelity and sound.
 However, if there’s one avenue where the PC falters, it’s that most of the best headsets have cables.
 There just aren’t as many wireless PC gaming headsets as on other platforms, and for a pretty simple reason: playing games on a desktop PC means that a cable is often the best choice for that environment.
 Most of the time, it’s no struggle to use a corded headset—you don’t have to be far away from your source, and the audio latency is nonexistent.

-The HyperX Cloud Flight S is the best wireless PC gaming headset
+The HyperX Cloud II Wireless is the best wireless PC gaming headset

-The HyperX Cloud Flight S brings comfort and performance for a reasonable price.
-This wireless PC gaming headset also works with PlayStation 4, and if you’re going between those platforms it’s pretty much the best option out around—wireless or otherwise.
+The HyperX Cloud II Wireless brings comfort, performance, and that classic HyperX look for a reasonable price.
+This wireless PC gaming headset also works with PlayStation 5, and it’s one of the best options on either platform—wireless or otherwise.

-If you’re bouncing between a lot of platforms, consider the SteelSeries Arctis 1 Wireless
+If you’re bouncing between a lot of platforms, consider the Razer Barracuda X

 Few gaming headsets, on any platform, are as comfortable as SteelSeries’ Arctis headset line.
 The SteelSeries Arctis 7 hits that sweet spot of features, compatibility, and price—and it doesn’t get rid of any physical design elements like the Arctis 1 Wireless does.

-This wireless PC gaming headset offers surround sound, a Discord-certified microphone, Hi-Res audio support, and 16-hour battery life.
+This wireless PC gaming headset offers surround sound, a Discord-certified microphone, standard wired playback, and a 16-hour battery life.
 It’s pretty much got everything you could need.
-On top of all that, the design and comfort of this headset is second to none.
+On top of all that, the design and comfort of this headset are second to none.